mhmunter/jobSearchEngineGraphQL/README.md

 [![image](./client/public/fateScreenshot.png)]

   ### Install
   Download this repo, run npm init, npm i, and then run on your local server using React.
 Run npm run develop from the root of the folder.
+Must use CAPITAL leters.
 This server runs on localhost:3000

   ### Usage
   View the deployed site using the link below: